JuliaGtk/Gtk4.jl/README.md

 ## Current status
 Gtk4.jl is not recommended on 32 bit systems because of a deficiency with how GObject introspection is done here.

-## Enabling GTK4's EGL backend
+## Enabling GTK4's EGL backend (Linux)
 On Wayland, a Cairo-based fallback backend will be used unless you tell `libglvnd_jll` where to find libEGL.
 This can be done by setting the environment variable __EGL_VENDOR_LIBRARY_DIRS.
 See [here](https://gitlab.freedesktop.org/glvnd/libglvnd/-/blob/master/src/EGL/icd_enumeration.md) for details.

-For convenience, in Gtk4.jl this can be set as a preference using Preferences.jl (for a particular Julia environment):
+For convenience, in Gtk4.jl this can be set as a preference for a particular Julia environment using Preferences.jl:
 ```julia
 using Gtk4
 Gtk4.set_EGL_vendorlib_dirs("/usr/share/glvnd/egl_vendor.d")